lf-edge/ekuiper/docs/en_US/index.md

 ## Try eKuiper

-Follow tutorials to learn how to use eKuiper.
+Follow the tutorials to learn how to use eKuiper.

 - [Getting started locally](./getting_started/getting_started.md)
 - [Getting started in Docker](./getting_started/quick_start_docker.md)